microsoft/Tools-for-Health-Data-Anonymization/README.md

 |date, dateTime, time|_"$this.replaceMatches('(?&lt;year&gt;\\\d{2,4})-(?&lt;month&gt;\\\d{1,2})-(?&lt;day&gt;\\\d{1,2})\\\b', '${year}-${month}'"_|Omit "day" to generalize specific date.|2016-01-01 -> 2016-01|

 For each generalization rule, there are several additional settings to specify in configuration files:
-- [required] **cases** An object defines key-value pairs to define case condition and replacement value using FHIRPath predicate expression. _key_ represents case condition and _value_ represents target value.
+- [required] **cases** An object defining key-value pairs to specify case condition and replacement value using FHIRPath predicate expression. _key_ represents case condition and _value_ represents target value.

-- [optional] **otherValues** Define the operation for values mismatch all cases.
+- [optional] **otherValues** Define the operation for values that do not match any of the cases.
 The value could be "redact" or "keep".
 The default value is "redact".

 Since the output of FHIR expression is flexible, users should provide expressions with valid output value to avoid unexcepted errors.
 ## Current limitations